PMEC-OSU/FOSTWIN/README.md

 ![](images/compilation.png)

 The options shown in this box are all parameters in the models that cannot be changed without recompiling the code that is executed on the speedgoat hardware.
 In order to change any of these options, you must stop any running simulation, then press the "Start Compilation!" button.
-You will first be met with a success/ failure message that will pop up in the compilation options box, then as the project compiles the Compilation Report box directly to the right of the options will start to output information about the options selected, then information about the compilation itself.
+You will first be met with a success/ failure message that will pop up in the compilation options box (pictured above), then as the project compiles the Compilation Report box directly to the right of the options will start to output information about the options selected, then information about the compilation itself.

 **COMPILATION COMPLETE WILL BE RENDERED AT THE END OF THE COMPILATION REPORT INDICATING THE SYSTEM IS READY TO BE STARTED**